Massachusetts Child Support Guidelines

 If a child support order is entered and it is determined that the child is still principally dependent the order cannot extend past a child’s 23rd birthday.

 Parties can deviate from the guideline order amount by paying more if they agree in writing.
-Very rarely will a court allow the parties to agree to a lesser amount then the guideline.
+Very rarely will a court allow the parties to agree to a lesser amount than the guideline.
 For the court to allow a deviation from the guidelines it must enter specific written findings that provide the following:

 - The presumptive amount that is pursuant to the guidelines;